Alphaville (film): Plot

-As an archetypal American antihero private eye in trenchcoat and with weathered visage, Lemmy Caution's old-fashioned machismo conflicts with the puritanical computer (Godard originally wanted to title the film Tarzan versus IBM).
+As an archetypal American antihero private eye, with a trenchcoat, fedora hat, and weathered visage, Lemmy Caution's old-fashioned machismo conflicts with the puritanical computer.
 The opposition of his role to logic (and that of other dissidents to the regime) is represented by faux quotations from Capitale de la douleur ("Capital of Pain"), a book of poems by Paul Éluard.

-Caution meets Dickson, who soon dies in the process of making love to a "Seductress Third Class".
-Caution then enlists the assistance of Natacha von Braun (Anna Karina), a programmer of Alpha 60 and daughter of Professor von Braun.
+Caution meets Dickson, who starts making love to a "Seductress Third Class" but then dies while telling Caution to "make Alpha 60 destroy itself" and "save those who weep".
+Caution then enlists the assistance of Natacha von Braun, a programmer of Alpha 60 and daughter of Professor von Braun.
 Natacha is a citizen of Alphaville and, when questioned, says that she does not know the meaning of "love" or "conscience".
 Caution falls in love with her, and his love introduces emotion and unpredictability into the city.
 Natacha discovers, with the help of Lemmy Caution, that she was actually born outside Alphaville.
-(The city name is given as Nueva York—Spanish for New York—instead of either the original English name or the French literal rendering "Nouvelle-York".)

-Professor von Braun (the name is a reference to the German rocket scientist Wernher von Braun) was originally known as Leonard Nosferatu (a tribute to F. W. Murnau's film Nosferatu), but Caution is repeatedly told that Nosferatu no longer exists.
-The Professor himself talks infrequently, referring only vaguely to his hatred for journalists, and offering Caution the chance to join Alphaville, even going so far as to offer him the opportunity to rule a galaxy.
-When he refuses Caution's offer to go back to "the outlands", Caution kills him.
+Alpha 60 converses with Lemmy Caution several times, and its guttural voice seems to be ever-present in the city.
+The computer identifies Caution as a spy and sentences him to death, but he escapes, shooting and killing the men guarding him.
+He finds Professor von Braun, who was originally known as Leonard Nosferatu, but Caution is repeatedly told that Nosferatu no longer exists.
+The Professor offers Caution the chance to join Alphaville and even to rule a galaxy.
+When he refuses Caution's offer to go back to "the outlands", Caution kills him and escapes.